talsma-ict/umldoclet/usage.md

 them at your discretion by placing a manual `<img>` tag somewhere in your documentation.
 The default for this setting is `false`.

+#### -umlRenderEmptyDiagrams (true|_false_)

+Render diagrams, even when they are empty.
+An example of an empty diagram is a package diagram for a package containing no classes by itself, just sub-packages.
+The default for this setting is `false`.

 [maven-img]: https://img.shields.io/maven-central/v/nl.talsmasoftware/umldoclet.svg